(For an update of the following article, please see “Jordan Family Roots Revisited,” posted August 31, 2021)

 As for the family’s English forebearers, considerable information is available on an extended Jordan family in Devon, Dorset, and Wiltshire, contiguous counties in the southwest of England, in the late 1500s and early 1600s.
 The roots of this family are not known with certainty, but there have been a number of unverified accounts of this family’s beginnings.
 The historical accuracy of these stories is, to put it charitably, extremely doubtful, but several of the accounts do agree on the family’s Norman origins, involvement of an ancestor in a crusade, and the reason for the family motto Percussa Resurgo.
+There are other Jordan families in Britain and throughout western Europe.
+The surname became popular when families began assuming surnames in the late Middle Ages.
+Our connection is to the Jordan family residing in southwest England during the late 1500s.
+(Please check out the post entitled “DNA and the Jordan Family” published in January 2021.)

 According to one account, this Jordan family ancestor was a French Norman knight named de Courcy who arrived in England with the army of William the Conqueror.
 One of this man’s descendants was William de Courcy, and it was Lord William’s second son who was standard bearer to Richard the Lion Hearted during the Third Crusade.
 De Courcy distinguished himself in a major battle against the Saracens.
 Two or three times he was struck down or unhorsed, but each time he recovered, always protecting the king’s standard.
 As a mark of the king’s favor he was knighted as Sir William de Jordan with the motto Percussa Resurgo (When struck down, I rise again).